 Intellectual Property Infringement Claim

-A client's competitor claims that the website design you created infringes on their copyrighted design elements and trademarked visual identity.
-They send a cease-and-desist letter and threaten legal action against both you and your client.
+A client's competitor alleges that the website design you created infringes on their copyrighted design elements and trademarked visual identity.
+They send a cease-and-desist letter threatening legal action against both you and your client.

 • Professional indemnity covers legal defence costs and any settlement or damages awarded

-• Your insurer appoints specialist IP lawyers to handle the defence
+• Your insurer appoints specialist IP lawyers to manage the defence

 • The policy covers both the legal process and any redesign costs if the claim is upheld